The Deathbook

 graph TD

-style A stroke-width:2px
+style RESILIENCE stroke-width:2px

-style B stroke-width:2px
+style GOVER stroke-width:2px

-style C stroke-width:2px
+style GHSET stroke-width:2px

-style F stroke-width:2px
+style AUTOSOLVE stroke-width:2px

-style G stroke-width:2px
+style OP stroke-width:2px

 The Ledger